Loading...

 Based on federal IT procurement benchmarks and IpOctet government project data across civilian and defense facilities.

-NIST-aligned operational procedures and documentation meeting federal acquisition requirements
+Industry-standard operational procedures and documentation meeting federal acquisition requirements

 Experience with prevailing wage projects, Davis-Bacon compliance, and government procurement processes